vishals-jsp/IBLAPIAutomation/README.md

 - npx cucumber-js (This command will start the cucumber test execution)

-# Schedule Metadata manual tests
+# Schedule Metadata Functioanal manual tests
-- Manual tests are available in the filepath .../IBLAPIAutomation/manual_tests/manual-tests.feature
+- Functional Manual tests are available in the filepath .../IBLAPIAutomation/manual_tests/manual-tests.feature